 We set out below details of other matters which we, as auditors, are required by auditing standards and the Code to communicate to those charged with governance.
 Issue Commentary Matters in relation to fraud We have previously discussed the risk of fraud with the Audit and Standards Committee.
 We have not been made aware of any other incidents in the period and no other issues have been identified during the course of our audit procedures.
 Matters in relation to related parties We are not aware of any related parties or related party transactions which have not been disclosed but we do recommend that the Council review the related parties included in the accounts as they do not fully meet the definition in the Code of Practice of Local Authority Accounting.
 Matters in relation to laws and regulations You have not made us aware of any significant incidences of non-compliance with relevant laws and regulations and we have not identified any incidences from our audit work.
-Written representations A letter of representation was obtained from the Council which was included in the September Audit and Standards Committee papers.
-We have requested an update to this letter.
+Written representations A letter of representation was requested from the Council which is included in the Audit and Standards Committee papers.